eeditiones/teipublisher-docker-compose/README.md

 # Ansible setup

 [Ansible](https://docs.ansible.com/) is an automation framework for managing servers.
-It uses an ssh connection between the controlling machine and the server to automatically work through a sequence of setup tasks (the ~playbook~).
+It uses an ssh connection between the controlling machine and the server to automatically work through a sequence of setup tasks (the **playbook**).
 Benefits:

 * no manual steps required
 * you can rebuild the same setup any time on the same or different target machines
 * we can create more complex setups, i.e. multiple applications running on the same eXist-db database, each accessible through its own domain name.
 For example, you could expose app1 under https://app1.com and app2 under https://app2.com.

-The obvious downside is that you need ansible installed.
+The obvious downside is that you need ansible installed on your local machine.
 Check the [official documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-and-upgrading-ansible) for instructions.

 Once you have ansible (check if you can execute the command `ansible-playbook`), clone this repository to your local machine (in ansible terms called **the control node**) and change into the `ansible` subdirectory.